maigfrga/ntmsg/Readme.rst

 messages from Amazon SQS and send them through Amazon SES.
-Every message represents an email to be sent to one or more recipients, the main goal of this app is send emails keeping simplicity, for that reason this application does not make any message process,  that means that all the messages have to  be  formated before send them to the SQS Queue
+Every message represents an email to be sent to one or more recipients, the main goal of this app is send emails keeping simplicity, for that reason this application does not make any message process,  that means that all messages have to be formated before to be sent them to the SQS Queue